 Molosser Group Characteristics

-The group name derives from Molossia, an area in ancient Epirus, and King Molossus – the grandchild of Achilles of the Trojan War who ruled the ancient Molossian People of Epirus.
+The group name derives from Molossia, an area in ancient Epirus, and King Molossus – the grandchild of Achilles of the Trojan War who ruled the old Molossian People of Epirus.
 There, these shepherd dogs were called Molossus.
-Presently, these lands spread over Greece and Albania, therefore the exact origin of the Molosser has not yet been set clear.
+Presently, these lands spread over Greece and Albania; therefore the exact origin of the Molosser has not yet been set clear.

-Molossers are known for having travelled with their masters in places like Asia where they have been further bred in order to accomodate with the different climates and the overall environment.
+Molossers are known for having traveled with their masters in places like Asia where they have been further bred to accommodate the different climates and the overall environment.

 Some Molosser types are used for search and rescue purposes, others as guard dogs, or livestock guardians, and as cart dogs.